EdKeate/Avalon-Series/README.md

 > **Avalon:** "The isle of the dead, an island paradise where King Arthur and other heroes are taken after death"

 The Avalon Project is an open-source Self-Balancing Electric-Skateboard project focused on customizability, power, and networking.
 All [PCB](https://resources.altium.com/p/what-is-a-pcb), [CAD](https://www.techtarget.com/whatis/definition/CAD-computer-aided-design), Code and project files can be find inside this repository.
-(These boards are not designed on existing frames).

 > Distributed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 Read [LICENSE.md](LICENSE.md)